Skip to main content

 user_parse_lnk_files

-Parse Windows shortcut files to reveal recently accessed files, their original locations, and timestamps for forensic analysis.
+Parse Windows shortcut (.lnk) files to reveal recently accessed files, original file paths, and timestamps.
+Ideal for forensic analysis of user activity.

 Instructions